How to Become a Financial Advisor

 • Risk Management

 Do not forget to practice writing and speaking.
 A large part of a financial advisor’s day is spent talking to current and potential clients, which requires strong communication and marketing skills.
-As a financial advisor, you can expect to meet in-person with clients to discuss their goals, craft emails to outline recommendations, and network with new individuals and companies to grow your client roster.
+As a financial advisor, you can expect to meet in-person with clients to discuss their goals, craft emails to outline recommendations, and network with new individuals and companies in order to grow your client roster.

 Do Financial Advisors Need to Complete Internships?